-At the venture growth stage, the company is achieving its goals.
-They have proven their business model and revenues are accelerating.
+At the rapid growth stage, the company is achieving its goals.
+It has proven its business model as revenues are accelerating.
 Early adopters are embracing the product, and the company is beginning to gain traction among mainstream customers.

-This is the point at which the company used to look for a Series A round of venture capital to fund its growth.
-However, since the burst of the tech bubble in 2000-2001 and the global financial meltdown in 2008-2009, the venture capital sector has severely retreated.
+This is the point at which the company used to look for venture capital to fund its growth.
+However, since the global financial meltdown in 2008-09, the venture capital sector has severely retreated.
 The asymmetry of venture capital investments is also now becoming better understood.
 As a result, many technology companies are looking elsewhere for expansion capital.
-The angel networks are filling some of the void.
+Fortunately for entrepreneurs, it is becoming easier and cheaper to launch companies and bootstrap them all the way to exit, avoiding the challenges of angel and venture capital investment.
+Where financing is needed, the angel networks are investing the larger amounts formerly provided by VCs.
 Whereas angels previously invested independently and somewhat secretively, angels are now formally organizing themselves into angel investment groups.
 These groups aggregate the diverse talents and experiences of the angel members to improve the breadth and depth of diligence, and also syndicate investments to increase the quantum and share risk.
+Along with the deeper diligence and larger investments, angels and syndicates are investing more often in the form of preferred shares.
+Hopefully, the angels will accept a “simple” liquidation preference which on exit allows them to choose between recouping their investment with a small accumulated dividend, or, converting to common shares so that all shareholders are treated equally.
+Venture capitalists invariably look for a “fully participating” preference in which they receive a multiple of their investment off the top, but then also participate pro-rata in whatever is left.
+It will be interesting to see if angels are true to their name or become more greedy.

 The Company should compile and maintain electronically a due diligence binder containing copies of every important document in running the business.
 These include all material contracts, and also financial statements, share cap table, sales funnel, development plans, investor presentations, product descriptions, list of Intellectual Property, market studies, and so on.
 A detailed table of contents for a diligence binder is widely available online or from the company counsel.
 A comprehensive and well-organize diligence binder is helpful and credible to the financing and acquisition processes.

-One of the most frustrating financial statement requirements that appear at this stage is stock-based compensation.
-GAAP, IFRS, and ASPE rules require that companies calculate an arbitrary value for the stock options that vest over the course of the year and recognize it as an expense on the income statement.
+One of the most frustrating financial statement requirements which appears at this stage is stock-based compensation.
+GAAP, IFRS, and ASPE rules require that companies calculate an arbitrary value for the stock options which vest over the course of the year and recognize it as an expense on the income statement.
 The calculation is arduous as it must be performed for every stock option and adjusted if the option is exercised or cancelled.
 The amount of the expense is often significant and distorts the income statement.
-Many companies resort to reporting an “adjusted EBITDA” calculation that removes stock-based compensation along with other non-cash charges so that readers, like the Board of Directors, can obtain a clearer picture of the company’s financial performance.
+Many companies resort to reporting an “adjusted EBITDA” calculation which removes stock-based compensation along with other non-cash charges so that readers, like the Board of Directors, can obtain a clearer picture of the company’s financial performance.
+In the US, the options process is further complicated by the requirement to have a formal valuation done in every year in which options are issued.

 The Company should also be holding formal Annual General Meetings to receive the financial statements, elect the Board of Directors, and in general account to the shareholders for the performance of the executive team.